Welcome

 Origination and Mission

-We originated from a small group of Thurston students led by William Stapp, the national founder of environmental education in the 1960s.
+We originated from a small group of Thurston students led by Dr. William Stapp, the national founder of environmental education in the 1960s.
 It is maintained and mostly funded by volunteer stewards, students and community members.
 Since then many have come and gone from the committee, each giving of their talents and time to continue to serve and protect the Nature Center.

 Species and Habitats